SoftwareEngineeringKn12/BombGameSE/README.md

 ### Idea

 The idea was to create a Bombermanesque game without destructable boxes.
 However the field should not be like the standard Bomberman field, but be like a maze and random generated.
-It should also provide an AI to provide opponents.
+It should also feature an AI to provide opponents.

 [STANDARD BM FELD]